 Standby Payments for Demand Response Capacity Sources

-On a monthly basis, a QSE representing a Capacity Source that is subject to a Contract for Capacity will be paid a standby payment equal to the Capacity Source’s awarded capacity multiplied by the awarded standby price multiplied by the total number of Hours of Obligation in the month of the Contract Period, subject to adjustments for availability, event performance, and test performance, as described below.
+On a monthly basis, a QSE representing a Capacity Source that is subject to a Contract for Capacity will be paid a standby payment equal to the Capacity Source’s awarded capacity multiplied by the awarded standby price multiplied by the total number of Hours of Obligation in the month of the Contract Period multiplied by the Monthly Combined Reduction Factor calculated in Section 2.8 below.,.
 Any QSE representing a Capacity Source that utilizes generation to offset co-located Customer load will not be compensated for fuel costs.

-The total of the Standby payments for Capacity Sources will be allocated monthly to QSEs representing Loads, based on the hourly load ratio share (HLRS) for each Hour of Obligation of the Contract Month .
+The total cost of the Standby payments for Capacity Sources will be allocated monthly to QSEs representing Loads, based on the hourly load ratio share (HLRS) for each Hour of Obligation of the Contract Month .

 The payment and allocation will be done using a Miscellaneous Invoice after the final settlement has occurred for the last Operating Day of each calendar month in the Contract Period.